Official Statement: EU GDPR Compliance

 Personal data is any data that relates to an identified or identifiable natural person.
 Examples of personal data includes identifiers such as name, location data, and unique online identifiers.

-The General Data Protection Regulation (GDPR) will become enforceable in the European Union in May 2018.
-At that time, Mitra will be fully compliant with this regulation.
-Our teams have been carrying out data audits of our own employee data and have included the same principles with our project assessments.
-We are also reviewing our entire product suite and business practices to ensure we fully support our customers with GDPR compliance.
-We understand that personal data is the property of the individual and need to respect their rights as well as being legally compliant.
+The General Data Protection Regulation (GDPR) became enforceable in the European Union in May 2018 and the UK now operates under the Data Protection Act 2018 – Mitra is fully compliant with this regulation.
+Our teams carried out data audits of our own employee data and carried this through to our project assessments.
+We reviewed our entire product suite and business practices ensuring we could fully support our customers with GDPR compliance.
+We understand that personal data is the property of the individual and the need to respect their rights as well as being legally compliant.

-Know where your customers are geographically located: The GDPR applies to EU citizens and transactions that occur within EU member states.
+Know where your customers are geographically located: The UK GDPR applies to UK citizens and transactions that occur within UK member states.
 Therefore, to ensure that you are compliant with these regulations, you must be able to determine where your customers are located.
 There are different regulatory enforcement bodies in each member state.
-Any International transfers need to be covered by any local laws also such as Privacy Shield in the US.
-If data is transferred or processed outside of the EU or in countries without safeguards then Mitra will look to ensure adequate security and practices are put in place to protect privacy of personal information.
+Any International transfers also need to be covered by any local laws, such as Privacy Shield in the US.
+If data is transferred or processed outside of the UK or in countries without safeguards then Mitra will look to ensure adequate security and practices are put in place to protect the privacy of personal information.